All Episodes

 I have completely moved on my opinions on that issue, but that is because of really strong debates that have happened in our party and that we allow it to happen.

-So I think that we are still unified behind Trump.
+So, you know, I think that we are still unified behind Trump.

 Caroline, hang on.

-movement and the populist nationalist right despise mitch mcconnell he has built up a tremendous political machine in kentucky and he's got a lot of acolytes there sir yeah steve as you know i got in into this race because I saw two career politicians and two people in the race that were solely loyal to Mitch McConnell, and they would be a repeat of Mitch McConnell.
+Yeah, Steve, as you know, I got in this race because I saw two career politicians and two people in the race that were solely loyal to Mitch McConnell, and they would be a repeat of Mitch McConnell.

-And I said, we can't have this.
+And I said, we cannot have this.

 And Steve, I've never run for office before.